tulsidounekarr/NewsHeadlines-Scraper/README.md

-# NewsHeadlines-Scraper
+🕸️📝 News Headlines Web Scraper

 To develop a Python script that automatically scrapes the latest top headlines from a popular news website and stores them in a .txt file for offline reading or analysis.

-🕸️📝 News Headlines Web Scraper
+---

 🚀 Features: